hbowie/practopian2/content/blog/hbowie/Making Sense of What Happened on Nov 8.md

 Title:  Making Sense of What Happened on Nov 8

-Status: 6 - Published
+Status: 6 - Completed

-Index: democracy
-Index: Churchill, Winston
-Index: news
-Index: politics, US
+Index:  democracy; Churchill, Winston; news; politics, US; US politics;
-Index: US politics

 Body:

 Trying hard to make sense of what happened last night.

 Here are my thoughts.